I often worked with images while preparing a technical article for 2DayGeek.

 How to Add a Border

 Sometimes you may need to add a border to an image.
-If yes, use the following command.
-I have added a red color border, but you can change the color code to suit your needs.
+To do that, use the following command.
+I have added a red color border, but you can change the color code as per your need.

 $ convert -border 1x1 -bordercolor "#FF0000" sample.jpg sample-3.jpg